Young Hair Loss Sufferers

 Hair loss is a progressive condition which soon halts at a certain point in time.
 Male pattern hair loss for instance, or what is called androgenetic alopecia even stops at a particular level; some at the middle portion of the scalp, some at the crown, while others go bald entirely.
 This is one good reason why young people stricken with excessive hair loss should not immediately resort to aggressive treatments such as hair transplants, especially teenagers.

 Teenage hair loss may usually be caused by hormonal imbalance which can be expected during puberty.
-And this usually subsides once they reach adulthood or their early to middle 20’s.
-This is the reason why a hair surgeon would always advice against hair transplant done in teenagers.
+And this usually subsides once they reach adulthood or they’re the early to middle ’20s.
+This is the reason why a hair surgeon would always advise against hair transplant done in teenagers.
 If it is performed at this stage there is a high chance that a corrective procedure would be done later on.

 So for those who happen to have excessive hair shedding in their teens, it is always best to consult your doctor so that you get proper treatment.
 After all hair transplant isn’t always advised to be a primary option even for adults who have androgenetic alopecia.
 Try out other less invasive and conventional methods first before resorting to invasive procedures.

 In some cases a teenage hair loss patient would recover, making it an acute condition.
 Therefore it is always important to wait it out to see how the shedding develops, and use other hair restoration methods in the meantime.

 Yes, hair transplant is proven to be effective for curing baldness but quality results also depend on the kind of candidate that it is being performed on.

 Be properly advised today.
 If you have more questions, or if you want to get a quotation, you may book your consultation, here.